mynameishimal/cards-unhumanity/README.md

 Clicking "My Profile" will take you to a page that displays your user statistics: number of games played, average score, total karma (lifetime number of points earned), and a list of your past scores.

 Clicking "Log Out" will log you out and take you back to the login page.

-Acknowledgements:
+## Acknowledgements:
-- used ChatGPT for some design elements, though vast majority of code is our own
+Source of card prompts: https://board-games.fandom.com/wiki/Cards_Against_Humanity/List_of_black_cards Source of card responses: https://board-games.fandom.com/wiki/Cards_Against_Humanity/List_of_white_cards Source of emotion detection algorithm: HuggingFace Transformers We used ChatGPT 3.5 for some design elements and to debug some code.
+That being said, the overwhelming majority of the code we wrote is entirely our own, based off our own research.
-- link source of cards and responses
-- link emotion algo source